 Wallingford in Rutland County, Vermont — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Paul P. Harris (approx. 0.3 miles away); Rural Otter Creek Valley Multiple Resource Area (approx. ¾ mile away); Kingsley Grist Mill (approx. 4.3 miles away); Thomas Morgan House (approx. 7 miles away); A. W. Gray & Sons (approx. 7.1 miles away); Middletown Springs War Memorial Brown Bridge (approx. 7.4 miles away); Pearl S. Buck (approx. 8½ miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Ralph H. Pickett Veterans Memorial Park (approx. 0.2 miles away); Wallingford Revolutionary War Memorial Old Stone Shop (approx. 0.3 miles away); Rural Otter Creek Valley Multiple Resource Area (approx. 1.1 miles away); Kingsley Grist Mill (approx. 4 miles away); Ira Town Hall c.1800 (approx. 6.1 miles away); Thomas Morgan House (approx. 7.1 miles away); Brown Bridge (approx. 7.1 miles away).
 Touch for a list and map of all markers in Wallingford.

 Credits.
 This page was last revised on August 29, 2016.
-This page originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 199 times since then and 7 times this year.
+It was originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 208 times since then and 7 times this year.
 Photos: 1. submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-2, 3. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+2, 3, 4, 5. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.